HolyBlackCat/quasi-msys2/README.md

   * The only exception is `win-native-pkg-config` to access the native `pkg-config`, because we control pkg-config using environment variables rather than by providing a custom executable.
 (The `win-native-pkg-config` helper script simply unsets all pkg-config-related environment variables before running it.)

+### C++20 modules

+Modules seem to work, at least in CMake.
+Meson has no modules support at the time of writing.

+I provide a script called `win-clang-scan-deps` that wraps `clang-scan-deps` and adds the right flags.
+This usage is supported: `clang-scan-deps ... -- <compiler> ...` (which is what CMake does).
+This usage is not supported: `clang-scan-deps -compilation-database=__.json ...` (because it seems it would require me to patch the JSON, since I have no other way to inject my own flags).
+I don't think anyone actually needs the latter.

 ### Rust

 I try to support Rust for completeness, but the support is experimental.